suzchiles/hiring-engineers/answers.md

 ![](/Users/suzannechiles/Desktop/datadog test/scripted-timeboard.jpg)

-I experimented with several types of widgets, so you’ll see a few extra options.
+I experimented with several types of widgets, so you’ll see some extra widgets.

 ## Create a timecard